In the sub-ppb range.

 TXRF is a fast and cost-effective alternative to ICP analysis.
 Where ICP requires fully dissolved liquid samples, the S4 TStar can analyse a wide variety of sample types.
 Various carriers and tools are available for different samples, making preparation easier and quicker than ICP.
+It’s also much greener, with a CO2 footprint around 10 times lower.

 Ultra trace analysis you can rely on, to comply with regulations in a variety of fields.
 If your area of work is not mentioned here, please get in touch.